karimmdm/2019HackChallenge/README.md

 ### Backend Implementation:
 - Used SQLAlchemy and Flask to create and update the Database
+- Implemented different routes to access food and ingredients in the database
+- Deployed using Google cloud to http://35.199.7.241/
 ### Creators:
 Maitreyi Chatterjee, Masbubul Karim, Raahi Menon, Yaoyao Ma